CNuge/alfie/README.md

 ```

 ### The alfie library
-Alfie can be used from within python via the api.
+Alfie can be used from within python via the api. manual, documentation, and examples are coming soon!